interest-protocol/walrus-sdk/README.md

-# Tuskr Protocol
+# Blizzard Protocol

 ## Overview

-Tuskr is a protocol for creating and managing Liquid Staking Wal Tokens on Sui.
+Blizzard is a protocol for creating and managing Liquid Staking Wal Tokens on Sui.